PERSONS OF INTEREST

 Frank Reginald Seely was the oldest son of Jack Seely and Emily Florence, daughter of Colonel Honourable Sir Henry George Louis Crichton and was born on the 6th of June 1896.

 F.R.
-Seely was attached with the Royal Hampshire regiment and was sent to France as an Aide-de-Campe to his father in january 1916.
+Seely was attached with the Royal Hampshire Regiment and was sent to France as an Aide-de-Campe to his father in January 1916.
 He was killed while in command of a Company of his regiment at the Battle of Arras on the 13th of April 1917 at the age of 20.
-Frank Seely is burried in the Haute-Avesnes British Cemetery.
+Frank Seely is buried in the Haute-Avesnes British Cemetery.

 HENRY JOHN ALEXANDER SEELY